lilpacy/gemini-paper-summarizer/README.md

 For each prompt, the tool generates a markdown file containing:

+- Title (prompt number)
+- Statistics information about tokens
-- The original prompt
+- Prompt
-- The AI-generated response
+- AI-generated response

 The section structure will be displayed in both JSON format and as a hierarchical list.